-In 2005, with an initial standard under its belt, the B30.27 committee made the decision to incorporate all of the pumping elements and procedures into the ASME standard.
-The B30 committee, knowing the level of expertise now on board, had no objection.
+With an initial standard under its belt, the B30.27 subcommittee made the decision to incorporate all pumping elements and procedures into the ASME standard.
+The B30 committee, knowing the level of expertise on board, had no objection.

 In late 2008, ASME approved the new version of the standard.
 ANSI approved it in early 2009, and it was published in May 2009.
 CPMA 27-2000 was withdrawn at that time.